-Throughout the past eleven years, ICAN has collected data with the assistance of the Department of Coroner and the Department of Children and Family Services.
-The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2012.
-This report also addresses the positive outcomes of the SSBL and Los Angeles County's efforts to implement the law: the adoption of ninety-seven safely surrendered infants and the safe reclamation of six infants.
+Throughout the past seven and a half years, ICAN has collected data with the assistance of the Department of Coroner, Department of Children and Family Services, District Attorney's Office and various law enforcement agencies across the County.
+The body of this report presents a breakdown and analysis of the data collected for safely surrendered and abandoned infants for the years 2002 - 2009.
+This report also addresses the positive outcomes of the SSBL and Los Angeles County's efforts to implement the law: the adoption of seventy-one safely surrendered infants and safe reclamation of five additional infants.

-It is hoped that the information contained in this report will be utilized to enhance public information strategies that will most effectively reach women who may be at risk of abandoning their newborns in an unsafe manner.
+It is hoped that the information contained in this report will be utilized to develop public information strategies that will most effectively reach women who may be at risk of abandoning their newborns in an unsafe manner.
 In this effort, ICAN, along with the Los Angeles County Fire Department, has worked on public information campaigns and continues to inform both public and private entities about SSBL.
 ICAN manages an active, successful Speakers Bureau, reaching over a thousand individuals to date, with the intention that these individuals will continue to spread the word about the availability of the safe surrender option to those with whom they have contact.

-Since SSBL went into effect on January 1, 2001, 105 infants have been safely surrendered in Los Angeles County, to date (April 5, 2013).
-Tragically, during this same time period, 70 infants have been found abandoned in Los Angeles County; 13 of these infants survived and 57 were found deceased.
-It is promising to note that the number of abandoned infants has declined from 14 infants in 2001 to an all time low of 1 infant in 2011 while the number of safe surrenders has increased from zero in 2001 to 10 each in 2002 and 2004 and 8 each in 2003 and 2005, and 11 in 2006.
-The year 2007 still holds the record with15 safe surrenders.
-In 2008 and 2009, there were 7 safe surrenders, 8 safe surrenders in 2010, and 6 in 2011.
-Finally, 2012, was another banner year, with 13 safely surrendered infants.
-During this same time period, the number of abandonments has experienced a downward trend with the all time low of only 1 abandoned infant occurring in 2011.
-This trend of having a low number of abandonments best demonstrates the effectiveness of the law.
-During the first three months of 2013, there has been one safe surrender and no abandoned infants.
+Since SSBL went into effect on January 1, 2001, 76 infants have been safely surrendered in Los Angeles County, to date (March 2, 2010).
+Tragically during this same time period, 62 infants have been found abandoned in Los Angeles County; 13 of these infants survived and 49 were found deceased.
+It is promising to note that the number of abandoned infants has declined from 14 infants in 2001 to 2 infants in 2009 while the number of safe surrenders has increased from zero in 2001 to 10 each in 2002 and 2004 and 8 each in 2003 and 2005, 11 in 2006, and in 2007, there were a record 15 safe surrenders.
+In 2008 and in 2009, there were 7 safe surrenders, which is fewer than years past.
+However, the number of abandonments continues to be at an all time low which may best demonstrate the effectiveness of the Law.
+During the first two months of 2010, there have been no safe surrenders or abandoned infants.

-2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 2011 2012 2013 Total

-Safely Surrendered 0 10 8 10 8 11 15 7 7 8 6 13 2 105 Abandoned Surviving 3 5 1 1 0 2 0 0 1 0 0 0 0 13 Abandoned Deceased 11 8 7 7 4 6 3 2 2 3 1 3 0 57
+2001 2002 2003 2004 2005 2006 2007 2008 2009 2010 Total Safely Surrendered 0 10 8 10 8 11 15 7 7 0 76 Abandoned Surviving 3 5 1 1 0 2 0 0 1 0 13 Abandoned Deceased 11 8 7 7 4 6 3 2 1 0 49